21 Genius Apartment Decor Ideas and Hacks for Renters

 Temporary Picture Hanging Solutions

-For something a little more fun and colorful, washi tape can be used to create picture frames around your favorite posters.
+I know that I am not the only one with tons of pictures and artwork that I won’t let go of for the sake of memories.
 If your wall art is extra light, try using adhesive putty.
 Putty can be shaped however you’d like and easily attached to the back of your decor.
 However, do not use too much or it will leave a noticeable mark on lighter poster materials.

 PRO hack: Lean statement pieces against the wall on top of floating shelves.
-It creates a really modern look and you don’t need any nail holes at all.
-Okay I’m leaning art against my wall as we speak.
-Everyone thinks I hung it up perfectly when I made my apartment, but I lied I just leaned it.
+It creates a really modern look, and you don’t need any nail holes at all.
+Yes, I’m leaning art against my wall as we speak.
+Everyone thinks I hung them up perfectly when I made my apartment, but I just leaned it.

 Decorative Plant Displays

-Plants are also a great way to make your rental feel like home.
-Might I suggest magnetic planters?
-They’re great because you can stick them on your fridge or any other metal surface.
+You can use magnetic planters that stick on any metal surface like your refrigerator door.
 Hanging plants are always a cute touch as well.
 I like using macrame holders with my tension rods to avoid making holes.

 Use command hooks to hang floating shelves perfect for placing plants on.
 Just be sure to not go over the weight limit when hanging.
-Otherwise I guarantee they’ll come crashing down.
-No suspense please!
+Otherwise, I guarantee they’ll come crashing down.

-Tabletop terrariums are also so in right now and for good reason.
+Tabletop terrariums are also SO in right now and they high key deserve it.
 They look so high maintenance, but I promise you it’s not!
 Look into getting a plant stand next.
-Not only will you be able to move them around if you DIY dresser updates , but it adds more dimension to displaying your plants.
+Not only will you be able to move them around if you pull some DIY dresser updates, but it adds more dimension to displaying your plants.
 Consider using vertical storage techniques to enhance your plant displays while maximizing space and maintaining organization.

-Privacy is something every renter wishes they had more of.
+Privacy is something every renter wishes they had more of, and we found a way to make that wish to come true.
 Decorative screens and dividers are perfect for creating a “fake” wall to section off areas.
-Folding screens are great because they’re lightweight and easy to move around if you want to change the layout.
+Folding screens are also great because they’re lightweight and super easy to move around if you want to change the layout.
 Macrame wall hanging are another stylish option that works well if you’re going for a bohemian style.

 If you’re looking to add storage as well, bookcase dividers are great.
 Section off your kitchen with a bookcase to hide away appliances and fake panels to hide your kitchen supplies.